ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   It is RECOMMENDED to provide a way to update the trust anchor store used by the TEE, for example by using a firmware update mechanism, Concise TA Stores {{I-D.ietf-rats-concise-ta-stores}}, Trust Anchor Management Protocol (TAMP) {{RFC5934}} or a similar mechanism.
-If the CA issuing certificates to devices gets compromised then these devices will rejected by a TAM, if revocation is available to the TAM.
+If the CA issuing certificates to devices gets compromised then these devices will be rejected by a TAM, if revocation is available to the TAM.

 TAM Certificate Expiry